Nissan Micra 0.9 IG-T K14

 Render © Car Checker

-Buy if: You want a stylish, frugal city car with a manual gearbox and full service history showing timely oil changes.
+Buy if: You want a well-equipped city car with low running costs and can find one with complete service history showing regular oil changes.

 Maintenance costs